-2.1 We have acted in consultation with our higher risk suppliers, specifically facilities suppliers and IT suppliers (who are defined at section 3.1(a)) and our channel partners (who are defined at section 3.1(b)), in preparing this statement by issuing questionnaires to, and gathering information from and regarding, our major suppliers and channel partners.
+2.1 We have acted in consultation with our higher risk suppliers, specifically facilities suppliers / property services, IT suppliers and our education agents, in preparing this statement by issuing questionnaires to, and gathering information from and regarding, those suppliers and education agents.

-3. Our supply chains
+3. Our supply chains.

-- 3.1 Our supply chains are extensive and global, and incorporate a wide range of products, and services spanning a variety of industry sectors, broadly grouped as follows: - (a) information technology and telecommunications including hardware, software and consulting services; - (b) channel partners who operate as agents to recruit students for UTS College and assist with their application and enrolment; - (c) property, including rent of buildings, property services (cleaning, engineering and maintenance services, security, waste disposal); - (d) human resources; - (e) financial services; and
+- 3.1 Our supply chains are extensive and global, and incorporate a wide range of products, and services spanning a variety of industry sectors, broadly grouped as follows: - (a) information technology and telecommunications including hardware, software, and consulting services. - (b) education agents who operate as agents to recruit students for UTS College and assist with their application and enrolment. - (c) property, including rent of buildings, property services (cleaning, engineering and maintenance services, security, waste disposal) - (d) human resources - (e) financial services

-- (f) marketing and promotional services. - 3.2 We work with more than 1,600 first-tier suppliers headquartered in over 74 countries and countless second-tier suppliers.
-For the purposes of this statement, we have not yet investigated our second-tier suppliers. - 3.3 Given our geographic reach, ensuring we avoid any involvement in modern slavery, in particular beyond first-tier suppliers, is a considerable challenge.
+- (f) marketing and promotional services. - 3.2 We work with more than 872 first-tier suppliers headquartered in over 38 countries and countless second-tier suppliers.
+For the purposes of this statement, we have not yet investigated our second-tier suppliers. - 3.3 Given our geographic reach, ensuring we avoid any involvement in modern slavery, beyond firsttier suppliers, is a considerable challenge.